 Learn how to smoke a London broil so it rivals even the most tender steaks.
-When cooked low and slow, smoked London broil produces tender and juicy slices of beef infused with a bold smoky flavor.
+When cooked low and slow, like in our Sous Vide London Broil recipe, smoked London broil produces tender and juicy slices of beef infused with a bold smoky flavor.

 This London Broil smoked recipe utilizes a Mexican-inspired marinade, however you can easily replace it with a classic mix of butter and herbs, as utilized in our Smoked Lamb Chops, Smoked Beef Tenderloin and Smoked Prime Rib smoker recipes.